Voluntary Wastewater Laboratory Analyst Certification & Exam

 Education and laboratory experience requirements for each level are based on the Association of Boards of Certification criteria.
 One year (defined by the North Carolina Certification Board as 1800 hours) of wastewater laboratory experience is required to start with the Class I exam, regardless of education.
 The wastewater laboratory experience can be from any time in the analyst’s career.
 The program is a sequential program in that all analysts must start with the Class I exam, regardless of education or years of experience.

-The cost to take an exam is $55.00 and the exams are offered twice per year, generally in May and November.
 The exam report sent to each analyst includes the score achieved on each exam and a summary sheet that outlines test performance in various areas included on the test (chemistry, safety, biology, QA/QC, regulations, etc.).
 Each applicant that passes an exam is issued a Certified Environmental Analyst certificate from the North Carolina AWWA-WEA.

 The North Carolina Wastewater Laboratory Analyst Certification Board conducts the following activities: